 c) Structural weight

-It includes weight of the footing and stem which added to the bearing pressure of the soil and help stability against sliding and overturning.
+It includes the weight of the footing and stem, which added to the bearing pressure of the soil and help stability against sliding and overturning.

 d) Vertical component of active pressure

-It is another vertical load, resultant earth pressure action line is at an angle from horizontal provided that backfill soil is sloped.
+It is another vertical load; the resultant earth pressure action line is at an angle from horizontal provided that backfill soil is sloped.

-The angle is equal to the backfill slope angle according to Rankine formula and is the same as soil-stem friction angle according to coulomb formula.
-This inclined active pressure has two components includes horizontal and vertical.
+The angle is equal to the backfill slope angle according to Rankine formula and is the same as the soil-stem friction angle according to the coulomb formula.
+This inclined active pressure has two components that include horizontal and vertical.

-The latter is employed as added sliding resistance, decrease soil pressure, and increase withstand against overturning.
+The latter is employed as added sliding resistance, decrease soil pressure, and increases withstand against overturning.

 4. Wind Forces on Projecting Stem

 Wind pressure generates an overturning force when retaining wall is exposed and extends above grade.
-Common formula used to compute wind pressure is as follow:
+A common formula used to compute wind pressure is as follow: